VUIIS/dax/docs/processors_v3.rst

 commands to download the inputs from XNAT, run the pipeline, and prepare the results to be uploaded back to XNAT (the actual uploading is performed by DAX via *dax upload*).

 ----------------
-A "Simple" Example
+A Basic Example
 ----------------
-..
-Let's start with a minimal example that we'll walk through first.
-Then we'll cover more advanced topics.

 .. code-block:: yaml

     ---
     procyamlversion: 3.0.0-dev.0                 # Indicates to run as a v3 processor

     containers:                                  # Containers we will ref in the command section
       - name: EXAMP                                  # Reference by this name in command section
         path: example_v2.0.0.sif                     # Name/path that is replaced in command section
         source: docker://vuiiscci/example:v2.0.0     # Not used, but good practice to set it

     reqs:  # Requirements for the cluster node, substituted into SBATCH section of job template
       walltime: 0-2  # Time to request - SLURM supports the format DAYS-HOURS
       memory: 16G

     inputs:
       vars: {}   # Keyvalues to substitute in the command, for passing static settings
           param1: param1value
       xnat:
         attrs:  # Calues to extract from xnat at the specified level of the current instance
           - varname:  # Name to be used to dereference later
             object:   # Source, one of these strings: project, subject, session, scan, assessor
             attr:     # Name of the field in xnat
             ref:      # From which object in inputs scans or assessors, referred to by name
         scans:
           - name: scan_fmri       # the name of this scan to dereference later
             types: fMRI_run*      # the scan types to match on the session in XNAT
             nifti: fmri.nii.gz    # Shortcut to download file in NIFTI resource as fmri.nii.gz
             resources:            # To get files in other resources
               - resource: EDAT        # Name of the resource
                 fdest: edat.txt       # Download the file as edat.txt

     outputs:
       - pdf: report*.pdf        # Matching file uploaded to PDF resource
       - stats: stats.txt        # Matching file uploaded to STATS resource
       - dir: PREPROC            # Matching directory (PREPROC) uploaded to PREPROC resource
       - path: inputpathname     # General purpose for other outputs
         type: DIR                   # Type is FILE or DIR
         resource: RESOURCENAME      # Store it in resource RESOURCENAME

     # Available commands are 'singularity_run' and 'singularity_exec'.
 These include default
     # flags --contain --cleanenv, and mount points for temp space plus INPUTS and OUTPUTS
     command:
       type: singularity_run
       extraopts: []       # Appends to default options for the run command
       container: EXAMP    # Name of the container in the list above
       args: null          # Arguments to the container itself

     description: |
       Example description that gets printed to every PDF created by this processor
       1. step 1 does something cool
       2. step 2 does this other thing

     # Specify the job template to use (examples: https://github.com/VUIIS/dax_templates/)
     job_template: job_template_v3.txt

 ----------------